c2dan/leetcode_training/day2.md

 ## [59.
 Spiral Matrix II](https://leetcode.com/problems/spiral-matrix-ii/)

-not dificult but test the edge condition
+it it not dificult but testing the condideration of edge condition